 geoChronR incorporates simple mapping capabilities that rely on the maps (Becker et al., 2018) and ggmap (Kahle and Wickham, 2013) packages.
-The mapLipd and mapTs functions provide quick geospatial visualization of one or more datasets, but also serve as the basis for the visualization of ensemble spatial data produced by ensemble PCA analyses.
-In paleoclimate

-- 25 studies, the loadings (eigenvectors) of a PCA analysis are often portrayed as dots on a map, with a colorscale that highlights the sign and amplitude of the loadings.
+The mapLipd and mapTs functions provide quick geospatial visualization of one or more datasets but also serve as the basis for the visualization of ensemble spatial data produced by ensemble PCAs.
+In paleoclimate studies, the loadings (eigenvectors) of a PCA are often portrayed as dots on a map, with a color scale that highlights the sign and amplitude of the loadings.
 In ensemble PCA, the additional dimension of uncertainty in the loadings needs to be visualized as well.
 In geoChronR, the median of the loadings is shown as a color, and the size of the symbol is inversely proportional to the spread of the ensemble (a measure of uncertainty).
 Consequently, large symbols depict loadings that are robust to the uncertainties, whereas small symbols show datasets whose loadings change substantially across the analysis.
-An - 30 example is shown in section 5.4.
+An example is shown in Sect.
+5.4.